nate-strauser/meteor-cookbook/svg/recipe.md

 	}
 });
 ```
-Like the Scatter Plot, this controller code is quite simple.
+Like the scatter plot, this controller code is quite simple.
 Since the SVG is reactive, we just update the underlying data and the graph redraws.

 ### Integration Level #2

-Useful for leveraging the blaze rendering engine for data driven updates while layering on D3 to provide interactivity.
+Useful for leveraging the Blaze rendering engine for data driven updates while layering on D3 to provide interactivity.
 We still have to manually control the display and thus complex graphs are difficult, but not impossible.

 #### Draggable Nodes

-Here we have a simplisitic SVG element that consists of a set of node drawn as circles and a set of connectors drawn as lines that link nodes to one another.
+Here we have a simplistic SVG element that consists of a set of node drawn as circles and a set of connectors drawn as lines that link nodes to one another.

 ```
 <svg id="dragableGraph" width="800" height="600">